 Since 1999 the Annual Conference has been taken over, and run, by IACR.
 The Newsletter, Alethia, was also taken over by IACR, and developed into the Journal of Critical Realism, a peer reviewed journal from November 2002.

 Today the CCR operates as a organising and consulting body for critical realism, and in conjunction with Routledge, produces a Book Series on realist social theory and philosophy, and other related topics.
-If you are interested in consulting with the CCR for the purposes of either organising an event or discussing a book proposal for the Routledge Series please contact us at: email@example.com.
+If you are interested in consulting with the CCR for the purposes of either organising an event or discussing a book proposal for the Routledge Series please contact: email@example.com.